uwescience/myria-docs/myriaweb.markdown

 # Which branch to be on

-There are two notable branches in the myria-web repository: *master* and *production*.
+There are two notable branches in the myria-web repository:

 * `master` is the latest development code
 * `production` is the code currently running the web interface on <https://demo.myria.cs.washington.edu>